-The Technical University of Catalonia (UPC) and the transport infrastructure corporation Abertis launched the Abertis Chair in Transport Infrastructure Management, which is headed by UPC's Professor of Transport Francesc Robusté.
+The Technical University of Catalonia (UPC) and the transport infrastructure corporation Abertis launched the Abertis Chair - UPC in Transport Infrastructure Management, which is headed by UPC's Professor of Transport Francesc Robusté.
 The aim of the new chair, created pursuant to the agreement signed between UPC and Abertis, is to carry out activities in training, research, innovation and promotion in the area of infrastructure planning and management and transport services.
 The aim of this chair is to promote the transfer of academic and business knowledge in the infrastructure sector, as well as promoting and publicising its research projects.

 The Abertis corporation was born of the confederation of over fifty different infrastructure companies, including Acesa, Aumar, Iberpistas, Saba and Tradia.
 Abertis worked to launch this chair in keeping with its commitment to promoting social responsibility at universities and in academics, following a model that it had already begun to work on through the Castellet de Foix Foundation.
 This foundation, which was established by Abertis, has promoted university research into topics such as demographics, economics and the environment.